Gerhard Erasmus

-Merwe Gerhard Erasmus (born 11 April 1995) is a Namibian cricketer, and the current captain of the Namibia cricket team.
+Merwe Gerhard Erasmus (born 11 April 1995) is a Namibian international cricketer who is the current captain of the Namibia national cricket team.

+Early life and family

+Merwe Gerhard Erasmus was born on 11 April 1995 in Windhoek, Namibia.
+His father Francois Erasmus runs a family law firm in Windhoek and is a former president of Cricket Namibia and associate director of the International Cricket Council (ICC).
+As of 2018, Erasmus was a fourth-year law student at the University of Stellenbosch in South Africa.

 Career

 Erasmus first played at senior level for Namibia in February 2011, aged 15, against a touring Marylebone Cricket Club (MCC) side.
-He made his international and first-class debut for Namibia against Ireland in September 2011 in the 2011–2013 ICC Intercontinental Cup, and at the age of 16, became the youngest player in the team's history.
-He was named in Namibia's squad for the 2012 ICC World Twenty20 Qualifier.
+He made his international and first-class debut against Ireland in September 2011 in the 2011–2013 ICC Intercontinental Cup, and at the age of 16, became the youngest player in the team's history.
+He was a member of Namibia's squad for the 2012 ICC World Twenty20 Qualifier.

-Erasmus was named in the Namibia under-19s squad for the 2012 Under-19 Cricket World Cup in Australia.
+Erasmus was included in the Namibia under-19s squad for the 2012 Under-19 Cricket World Cup in Australia.
 He captained the team at the 2014 Under-19 Cricket World Cup in the United Arab Emirates.

-In January 2018, Erasmus was named in Namibia's squad for the 2018 ICC World Cricket League Division Two tournament.
+Erasmus played in Namibia's squad for the 2018 ICC World Cricket League Division Two tournament.
 In August 2018, he was named in Namibia's squad for the 2018 Africa T20 Cup.

 In March 2019, Erasmus was named as the captain of Namibia's squad for the 2019 ICC World Cricket League Division Two tournament.
 Namibia finished in the top four places in the tournament, therefore gaining One Day International (ODI) status.
 Erasmus made his ODI debut for Namibia on 27 April 2019, against Oman, in the tournament's final.
 In May 2019, he was named as the captain of Namibia's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Africa Qualifier tournament in Uganda.
 He made his Twenty20 International (T20I) debut for Namibia against Ghana on 20 May 2019.